Orckestra/BetterRetail/README.md

 - Run in Powershell a command: `{solution_dir_path}\build\build.ps1 -Target Tslint-Fix`. for fixes linting errors for select rules (this may overwrite linted files)

 ## Analysis
-In addition to the Windows Event viewer, you can use 2 additional tools to track and to analyse different issues or situations, or to create your own logger to direct the events to the needed source.
+In addition to the Windows Event viewer, you can use 2 additional tools to track and to analyse different issues or situations.
 ### C1 Logs
 To reach the C1 logs provide the following steps:
 - Go to the admin section of the web site: https://{your web site host}/Composite/top.aspx